REGISTRY

 What is the Waxell Code Reality DAG?

 The Code Reality DAG is a structural representation of a workflow derived directly from live code — not a drawn diagram or a design-time artifact.
-It reflects the actual execution structure of a workflow as it currently exists in the system.
-Teams use the Code Reality DAG to compare expected execution structure against actual execution structure, making drift visible before it causes failures in production.
+It reflects the actual execution structure of a workflow as it currently exists in the system, updated automatically.
+Teams use it to compare expected execution structure against actual execution structure, making drift visible before it causes failures in production.

 How does Waxell's Registry support MCP tool governance?

 In a system using Model Context Protocol, agents access external tools at runtime.
-Without a registry, the set of callable tools is implicit and unauditable.
-Waxell's Registry requires every tool — including MCP tools — to be registered and identified before it can be called.
-The set of callable tools is always bounded, every call is traceable to a known definition, and changes to tool access are explicit and versioned.
+Without a registry, the set of callable tools is implicit and unauditable — and tool changes made upstream can silently change agent behavior.
+Waxell's Registry requires every tool, including MCP tools, to be registered and identified before it can be called.
+The callable tool surface is always bounded, every call is traceable to a known definition, and changes to tool access are explicit and versioned.

 Can existing agents be registered in Waxell without being rebuilt?